 - i.
 Where the concurrently reviewed petition requires review and approval by the planning and transportation staff, the Planning and Transportation Director shall review the petition and shall approve, approve with conditions, or deny the modification based on the criteria in Section 20.06.080(a)(5). - ii.
-Where the concurrently reviewed petition requires review and approval by the Plan Commission or Common Council, the commission or council, as applicable, shall review and decide the minor modification petition based on the criteria in Section 20.06.080(a)(5).
+Where the concurrently reviewed petition requires review and approval by the Plan Commission, Plat Committee, or Common Council, the decision making body, as applicable, shall review and decide the minor modification petition based on the criteria in Section 20.06.080(a)(5).